pillowsofwind/DebateQA/README.md

 > `scripts` Folder - Contain bash scripts for testing P.D. and D.A. discribed in our paper.
 >
 > `dataset` Folder - Contain our whole dataset.
+>
+> `raw_data` Folder - Contain the original articles used to generate the POVs as well as the index corresponding to each POV in the documents.
+The `ranked_retrieve_docs` is used to fetch the original documents and web links for the POVs, while the `partial_answers` contains the source index corresponding to the document passage extracted for each POV.

 ## Run Evaluation